-Winter Pest Control Tips for Vancouver
+Winter Pest Control Tips

 When the rain and snow start falling and temperatures hold steady in the 30s and 40s, some homeowners mistakenly believe that all pests are hiding out for the winter.
 While some pests, like stinging insects, do hibernate during the colder months, winter is still prime time for others.
 At PestLock, we provide winter pest control services that will lock these unwelcome guests out of your home.
 We would love to speak with you about the benefits of year-round pest control and inspect your home for common winter pests.
 Check out all of our local service areas and give us a call at 360-210-7433 today to schedule a free pest inspection!

 Protecting the safety of your family and the integrity of your home is incredibly important, even during the winter.
 Troublesome winter pests can move into your home or office, posing a health risk for occupants as well as an overall safety risk.
 The commercial and residential winter pest control services that we offer targets all pests, including those who are known to seek shelter in your home.
 In the event that you experience an infestation in your crawl space, professional crawl space restoration services may be needed to clean, sanitize, and protect the space from further damage.
 Our team is happy to provide you with a quote for this service, as well as our Top Rated Local® pest control services.

 Common Winter Pests Our Area